Daniel Sargent Curtis: Personal life

 Daniel generously donated volumes to the Boston Public Library's collections during his trusteeship.
 Daniel and Ariana resided at the Palazzo Barbaro until their deaths, and their heirs still own it.

 Descendants

 His grandson through his son Osborne, Major-general Henry Osborne Curtis (1888–1964), was a British Army officer who saw service in both World War I and World War II who was awarded the Companion of the Order of the Bath, the Distinguished Service Order, the Military Cross, and the U.S. Army Distinguished Service Medal.

 His granddaughter through his son Ralph, Sylvia Curtis (b.
-1893) was married to Alexander Steinert with whom she had two sons, Russell Curtis Steinert (1927–2010) and Theodore Curtis Steinert.
+1893) was married to Alexander Steinert with whom she had two sons, Russell Curtis Steinert (1927–2010) and Theodore Alexander Steinert.
 After their divorce, she married Schuyler Owen, son of Mrs. G. Fisher Owen of Millrace House, Hope, New Jersey and George Ferry Owen of Miami, in 1947.
 Owen was a descendant of Richard Stockton, a signer of the Declaration of Independence, and David Rittenhouse, an early professor of Astronomy at the University of Pennsylvania.